okeefm/s3g/doc/gcode_protocol.markdown

 Registers

-    P: Dwell time, in miliseconds
+    P: Dwell time, in ms

 ## G10 - Store offsets to position register
 Save the specified XYZ offsets to an offset register.
 When the register is activated by a G54 or G55 command, apply this offset to every position before sending it to the machine.